As a squadron, we have one goal: to create an immersive, realistic, and engaging simulation environment for our pilots.

 How do we achieve this goal?

-- Conducting operations designed with realism at the core.
+- Conducting combat operations called "Scenario Packages" designed with realism at the core.

 We accept and welcome pilots of all skill levels!
-One on One training with any one of our Instructor Pilots is available anytime you are, learning at your own pace and discretion, within reason.
+One-on-one training with any one of our instructor pilots (IPs) is available when you are, learning at your own pace and discretion, within reason.

-Our operations are scheduled through our Aviation Resource Management System, also known as ARMS.
-There, pilots schedule their "availability" in time blocks for both training and live operations.
+Our operations are scheduled through our Aviation Resource Management System (ARMS).
+Pilots schedule their availability in time blocks for both training and live operations.
 Official squadron events are also scheduled through ARMS.

 Scenario Package Example: